gitlabhq/gitlab-runner/docs/development/add-windows-version.md

 OS, so if we are building `Windows Server Core 2004` image we need to have `gitlab-runner` installed on `Windows Server Core 2004`.

-To do this we need to update the [windows-containers](https://gitlab.com/gitlab-org/ci-cd/shared-runners/images/gcp/windows-containers) repository to build a base image.
+To do this we must update the [windows-containers](https://gitlab.com/gitlab-org/ci-cd/shared-runners/images/gcp/windows-containers) repository to build a base image.
 The base image will be used by the [autoscaler](https://gitlab.com/gitlab-org/ci-cd/custom-executor-drivers/autoscaler)